feiyangsun246/miRNARefine/README.md

 Li, R., et al. (2016).
 Evaluation of microRNA expression stability for normalization in quantitative PCR assays.
 Biochemical and Biophysical Research Communications}, 471(4), 567-574.

+## Acknowledgements

+This package was developed as part of an assessment for 2025 BCB410H:
+Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `miRNARefine` welcomes issues, enhancement requests, and other contributions.
+To submit an issue, use the GitHub issues.